stronnag/msp-rs/README.md

 ### Unsafe (C) serial implementation

 The rust serialport crate is used device enumeration.
-Prior to version 0.10.0, the serialport crate was also used for I/O; since then a custom implementation is used.
+Prior to version 0.10.0, the serialport crate was also used for I/O; since `serial2` is used for I/O.

-This example uses an (unsafe) C language implementation for serial I/O, rather than the serialport crate:

-* serialport does not support RISC-V
 * serialport performance on Windows is poor (c.
 25% of Linux / FreeBSD / Macos) and unreliable across multiple threads.
-The embedded implementation is thread safe and the Windows performance is close to that of the POSIX platforms.
+The `serial2` implementation is thread safe and the Windows performance is now around 40% of that of the POSIX platforms.
+Note that this is a rust limitation; when `msp-s` used a custom, (unsafe {}) 'C' serial reader, the Windows performance was quite close to that of the POSIX platforms.

 ### Other